hil400k/dev-knowledges/git.md

 git push origin :old_branch                 # Delete the old branch
 git push --set-upstream origin new_branch   # Push the new branch, set local branch to track the new remote
 ```

+---
+reset last commit but do not remove the changes of it:
+`git reset HEAD~1`

+use `git reset --hard HEAD~1` to reset last commit and remove changes